Stories from the Field: Recollections of the Foreign Service

 I hope to turn this series into a weekly contribution once the ball gets rolling on submissions.
 Until the time that that is possible, I will submit stories as they become available.
 I’ll also throw in some of my own experiences overseas with the FS.

-If you are a current or former FSO, spouse, or dependent and would like to make a contribution, please contact me.
+If you are a current or former FSO, FSS, spouse, dependent or national employee, and would like to make a contribution, please contact me.
 I would love to hear from you.

 If you are an aspiring FSO, leave a comment below on what types of stories you would like to read about.